 Renewably Powered Water Treatment

-This project will analyze the practicality of renewable energy wastewater recycling on a small scale with considerations for scalability.
-We will first design and build a test bed system that incorporates post-flocculation secondary-to-potable treatments steps to address and optimize the following considerations:
+This project will analyze the practicality of distributed renewable energy wastewater recycling on a small scale with considerations for scalability.
+We will first design and build a test bed system that incorporates post-flocculation secondary-to-potable treatments steps with the goal of providing enough daily throughput to satisfy the needs of a family of four.
+This prototype will help us gain insight into:

 - system scaling relative to power system capacity given the varying availability of energy